Oleg Vinogradov: Artistic director of Kirov Ballet

 The Kirov Ballet had never performed any Balanchine ballets prior to 1989.
 The Balanchine Trust only allows Balanchine's works to be performed when the staging is supervised by a ballet master who has been trained in the "Balanchine style".
 Vinogradov helped bring authorized productions of Balanchine's ballets to Russia for the first time.

 Vinogradov also became the first Soviet ballet master to invite Maurice Béjart and Roland Petit to stage works for the Kirov.
 In 1991, the Washington Post wrote that the company had begun to "free itself of its Communist shackles" and "open its doors to Western artists and influences".

 Regarding the challenges that Antony Tudor's choreography had presented for the Russian ballet dancers, Vinogradov said that "Tudor is more difficult for our dancers than even Balanchine. ...
 Tudor's plastic, impulsive, off-balance approach to the upper torso, head and arms is more problematic for us."
 He remarked that he had been particularly impressed by Lupe Serrano's dancing in Tudor's Lilac Garden".

 By 1991 the company roster had declined from 21 principal dancers to only 10, and several well-known dancers were no longer dancing with the company, including Farukh Ruzimatov, Galina Mezentseva and Yelena Pankova.
 When the Kirov toured the US that year Andris Liepa, Veronika Ivanova and Igor Zelensky were among the new additions to the company's ranks.

-The Kirov Ballet School
+The Kirov Academy of Ballet

-The Kirov Ballet School, also called the Universal Ballet Academy (UBA), opened in Washington DC in 1990.
+The Kirov Academy of Ballet, formerly called the Universal Ballet Academy (UBA), opened in Washington DC in 1990.
 The Gorbachov era policy of glasnost made it possible for Vinogradov to retain his position as artistic director of the Kirov Ballet in Russia, and also spend four months per year in the United States to serve as director of UBA.
 Though not a teacher at the school himself, Vinogradov appointed four Russian teachers to teach a curriculum based on the Russian Vaganova syllabus: Ludmila Sakharova, Nikolai Morozov, Ludmilla Morkovina and Azari Plissetski.